 - Answer your phone.
 Staff from WSU Environmental Health & Safety (EH&S) will be in touch regularly.
 They will gather important information related to your health and the health of others.
-The faster the team can contact and sequester COVID-19 positive students and their close contacts, the more we reduce the risk of exposing others.
+The faster the team can contact students , the more we reduce the risk of exposing others.

 - Be honest.
 It’s important to be truthful and direct in your communication with WSU EH&S and all medical staff.
 Openly sharing all your activity and contacts is central to this being successful.